Soft and chewy vegan oatmeal raisin cookies with crisp edges are seriously addictive. And they're so easy to make!

 - Scoop the dough with an ice cream scoop onto a baking sheet lined with parchment paper, flattening each cookie as you go.
 Leave about ½" between your cookies.

-- Bake for 10-12 minutes, until the cookies turn golden.
+- Bake for 10 to 12 minutes, until the cookies turn golden.

 - Let the cookies cool on the baking sheet for 5 minutes before you transfer them to a plate to finish cooling completely.
 Serve when they're completely cooled.